raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 Actually, YOU don't understand Lexical Scope!
 =============================================

-*Or at least, you don't understand how CoffeeScript implements it, and that's why you think it doesn't work.*
+*Or more realistically, you don't understand how CoffeeScript implements it, and that's why you think it doesn't work.*

 ---